A new approach to epilepsy diagnosis

 Patients with undiagnosed epilepsy and those experiencing difficulty in epilepsy drug management face ongoing stress, risks, and uncertainty when carrying out their normal daily activities.

-We have recently completed the critical pre-clinical studies to test that the sub-scalp system is safe and effective.
+We have called this device MINDER and it is designed to reliably monitor seizures outside of the clinic as patients go about their daily lives.
+We recently completed the critical pre-clinical studies to test that the sub-scalp system is safe and effective.
 We continue to refine the prototype implant and its associated recording hardware and software, determine its best placement and stability, as well as develop specialised surgical instruments for its implantation.

 The research team envisages that a future device will also have the capability of improving patient safety through remote monitoring and incorporating a ‘call-home’ function to alert carers of a seizure.